nflverse/nflfastR/README.md

 (more on this below).

-This example also uses the built-in function `clean_pbp` to create a "name’ column for the primary player involved (the QB on pass play or ball-carrier on run play).
+This example also uses the built-in function `clean_pbp` to create a ‘name’ column for the primary player involved (the QB on pass play or ball-carrier on run play).

 ``` r